DEEP-PolyU/NetBenchmark/README.md

 - -h, --help
   show this help message and exit
--  --dataset {cora,flickr,blogcatalog,acm,all}
+-  --dataset {cora,flickr,blogcatalog,citeseer,pubmed,all}
-   select a available dataset (default: cora)
+   select a available dataset (default: all)
--  --method {featwalk,netmf,deepwalk,node2vec,dgi,gae,can_new,can_original,all}
+-  --method {featwalk,netmf,deepwalk,prone,node2vec,dgi,gae,can_new,can_original,all}
    The learning method
--  --evaluation {node_classification,link_prediction}
+-  --task_method {task1,task2,task3}
    The evaluation method
 -  --variable_name VARIABLE_NAME
    The name of features in dataset
--  --training_time TRAINING_TIME
+-  --training_time TRAINING_TIME (default: 1.4)
    The total training time you want
 -  --input_file INPUT_FILE
    The input datasets you want